creditwithout/-/robot logic and analysis/graphics/readme.md

 # 3
 <img width="1000" height="600" alt="Generated Image September 26, 2025 - 8_08AM (1)" src="https://github.com/user-attachments/assets/e896548e-b0d2-492a-8add-6beeea507c53" />

+- The dashed red line represents the "Instantaneous Start."
+In this approach, the software commands the motor's PWM value to jump from zero to its target speed in a single, infinitesimal step.
+This demand for an instantaneous change in velocity is physically impossible for any mechanical system with inertia to achieve.
+The attempt to follow this command results in a sudden surge of current and maximum torque, causing abrupt, jerky movement.
+This not only puts significant stress on the motor and drivetrain components but also frequently leads to a loss of traction, causing the wheels to spin in place.

+- In stark contrast, the solid blue line demonstrates the superior "Ramped Start" method.
+Here, the motor's speed command is not sent all at once.
+Instead, the PWM value is increased gradually and linearly over a defined period—in this case, 0.5 seconds—until it reaches the desired target speed.

+- This controlled and progressive application of power allows the robot's physical momentum to build up smoothly and naturally.
+It ensures that the torque delivered to the wheels is always manageable, thereby maximizing grip and preventing wheel spin.
+The result is a smooth, predictable, and efficient launch that protects the hardware from mechanical shock and provides far more reliable control over the robot's movements.

 # 4
 <img width="1200" height="700" alt="Generated Image September 24, 2025 - 9_00PM (1)" src="https://github.com/user-attachments/assets/b6644634-17e4-4852-b234-5fa3efcad33c" />

+- The dashed red line represents the target, or "setpoint," which is a heading of 0.0 degrees.
+The solid blue line shows the robot's actual heading over time.
+At the beginning of the simulation, the robot has a significant initial error, starting at a negative angle far from its goal.
+The PID controller's job is to eliminate this error.
+The initial, steep rise of the blue curve is primarily driven by the `Proportional (P)` term, which applies a strong corrective force that is directly proportional to the large initial error.

+- As the robot's heading gets closer to the target, the error decreases, and the corrective force lessens.
+The smooth, non-oscillating curve demonstrates the crucial role of the Derivative (D) term, which acts as a damper by anticipating the rate of change.
+It prevents the robot from overshooting the target and oscillating around it.
+Finally, the `Integral (I)` term works to eliminate any small, residual steady-state error, ensuring the robot doesn't just get close to the target but settles precisely on it.

+# End Page
+Seteki 2025 - robot analysis and logic - Graphics